lansalot/AgOpenGPS-Tools/README.md

 Some tools for AgOpenGPS

+- AOGTestBench - my attempts at playing with EasyEDA - made a simple hookup board to test AOG, provide terminals and probes for CANBUS sniffing etc
 - AgDiag - an updated version of the AgDiag tool, please log any issues with missing PGNs
 - Network Analysis - a LUA file to decode AOG traffic in wireshark
 - STLs - various AOG-related 3d print stuff I've found or made myself